All Products

 cat /mnt/data1/data.txt

-1. Modify the configuration file of the volume.
+1. Modify the configuration file.

-2. (Optional) For a persistent volume, you must manually initialize the volume by running the sudo cryptpilot init <Volume name> command before you configure the ECS instance to automatically open the volume on instance startup.
+2. (Optional) For a persistent volume, you must manually initialize the volume by running the sudo cryptpilot-crypt init <volume_name> command before it can be automatically opened when the instance starts.

 Important